-Fig. 4.9: Multi-Event Buffer: data structure example
+Fig. 4.10: Multi-Event Buffer: data structure example

-N.B.: in the versions which do not have the PAUX connector, the GEO address must be written by the User via a write access to the relevant register (see § 4.7).
+N.B.: the GEO address must be written by the User via a write access to the relevant register (see § 4.6), since the module does not use the PAUX connector.
 If this operation is not performed, it will be not possible to identify which module the data are coming from when the CBLT access is used.

+4.6.
 Firmware Revision Register